Christian Walker Player Props: Diamondbacks vs. Padres

 Christian Walker At The Plate

-- Walker is hitting .222 with four doubles, two home runs and four walks.
+- Walker has five doubles, two home runs and four walks while batting .224.

-- In 19 games played this year, he has hit a homer in two of them.
+- In 20 games played this season, he has hit a homer in two of them.

-- Walker has driven in a run in 10 games this season (52.6%), including one multiple-RBI game.
+- In 10 games this year, Walker has picked up an RBI, with more than one RBI once.

-- He has scored in six games this season (31.6%), but has had no multi-run games.
+- He has scored in seven games this season (35.0%), but has had no multi-run games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.